CS5421-Team22/Group-Project/BuildTree/readme.md

-Converty a Python dictionary into a tree.
+This module is to convert a Python dictionary into a tree.

-Each node of the tree can return its parent/child/value/sibling.
+Each node of the tree can return its parent/child/sibling/value.